hartwigmedical/hmftools/sv-analyser/README.md

-# SV Lynx
+# LINX

 A collection of components for analysing and annotating structural variants.

 The key routines are:
 - LINE element annotation
 - clustering and chaining of variants
+- fusion and disruption detection
 - driver-gene annotation
-- fusion detection
-- multiple biopsy SV comparison

 Data is loaded from the HMF patients data and other reference files, and each analysis routine writes out applicable annotation results.